Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: System Characterization

 \section{System Characterization}

+We characterize the GARUDA beamline performance through diffraction measurements on a mono-crystalline sample of $1T$-TaS$_2$.
+This material is a widely studied quasi-two-dimensional compound belonging to the transition metal dichalcogenide family of materials.
+It is metallic at high temperatures ($>$550K), but below this temperature, it hosts a series of charge-density-wave (CDW) states possessing different characteristic wavevectors~\cite{di-salvo:bell,fazekas:crip}.
+The sample studied here was sectioned to approximately 60~nm thickness via ultramicrotomy and mounted freestanding on a copper TEM grid.

+The momentum resolution of a diffraction instrument can be directly determined by analyzing Bragg peak widths collected from a known sample (1$T$-TaS$_2$).
+From the data in Fig. \ref{fig:timetrace}, we measure an RMS momentum resolution of $\sigma_q = $ 0.104 \AA$^{-1}$.
+This corresponds to a transverse coherence length of 9.62 \AA.
+This quantity is related to the RMS beam angular divergence at the sample ($\sigma_\theta$) according to,

+Thus, we have a divergence at the sample plane of 0.988~mrad.
+Additionally, the measured RMS beam transverse size at the sample is 37~$\mu$m (with the 100~$\mu$m pinhole inserted).
+Hence, the normalized beam emittance is approximately 11.6~nm$\cdot$rad.
+However, this measurement is not obtained exactly at the transverse focal point of the beam; therefore, the quoted value serves as an upper bound on the normalized emittance.

-The temporal resolution of the system is characterized through measurements of the charge-density-wave (CDW) dynamics of the compound 1$T$-TaS$_2$.
-This is a widely studied quasi-two-dimensional compound belonging to the transition metal dichalcogenide family of materials.
-It is metallic at high temperatures ($>$550K), but below this it hosts a series of phase transitions through different CDW states of varying characteristic wavevectors \cite{di-salvo:bell,fazekas:crip}.
-Here, we present UED measurements on the photo-induced transition from the room temperature nearly-commensurate charge-density-wave (NCCDW) to the incommensurate charge-density wave (ICCDW).
-Time-resolved x-ray diffraction studies on this transition have shown a complete suppression of the NCCDW peaks within 400 fs of pump excitation followed by a slight recovery \cite{Laulhe:trxrd}.
-This time-resolved x-ray diffraction data provides a measure of the intrinsic response time of the photo-induced NCCDW to ICCDW transition.
-We utilize a phenomenological function calibrated to this response time as an effective Green’s function $\chi(t)$ for the system describing the intensity of the NCCDW diffraction peak as a function of time in the limit of zero instrument broadening.
+The temporal resolution of the system is characterized through measurements of CDW peak dynamics in 1$T$-TaS$_2$.
+Specifically, we present UED measurements on the photo-induced transition from the room temperature nearly-commensurate charge-density-wave (NCCDW) to the incommensurate charge-density wave (ICCDW) phase.
+All measurements are performed at 500 Hz repetition rate with a laser pump of 835 nm wavelenth and 750 $\mu$m RMS transverse width.

+Time-resolved X-ray diffraction studies on this transition have shown a complete suppression of the NCCDW peaks within $\sim$250 fs of pump excitation followed by a slight recovery~\cite{Laulhe:trxrd}.
+These data provide a measure of the intrinsic response time of the photo-induced NCCDW-to-ICCDW transition.
+We utilize a phenomenological function as an effective Green’s function, $\chi(t)$, that describes the intensity of the NCCDW diffraction peak as a function of time in the limit of zero instrument broadening.